-- (a) Add dilute hydrochloric acid (1 cm3) to your unknown compound. - (b) If effervescence/fizzing/bubbles are observed, the gas should be tested with a limewater solution.
+- (a) Add dilute acid (1 cm3) to your unknown compound. - (b) If effervescence/fizzing/bubbles are observed, the gas should be tested with limewater solution.
 This will confirm the presence of carbon dioxide. - (c) To test with limewater, you will require two test-tubes, a rubber bung and some tubing. - (d) The set-up of the apparatus is shown opposite: - (e) The limewater will go cloudy as the carbon dioxide is bubbled through it.

-Use a light twisting action to place the bung in the mouth of the test tube so that the gas cannot escape.
-Be careful not to press too hard, or you might break the glass tubing into your hand.
+Use a light twisting action to place the bung in the mouth of the test-tube so that the gas cannot escape.
+Be careful not to press too hard, else you might break the glass.
 Ask your teacher for help if you are unsure.